a-elfateh/GCP/docs/3- Virutal Machines/Minecraft Server.md

 sudo nano eula.txt
 ```

+**Now run the command again**

 ```
 sudo java -Xmx1024M -Xms1024M -jar server.jar nogui
 ```

-Now the server is up and running.
+The server is up and running.
 One issue though, is that our gaming session is tied to the current screen you're seeing now.
 If this screen is list for any reason, our session will be lost with it.
+We will fix this by installing  **screen** package.

 ```
 sudo apt-get install -y screen
 ```

+12- Run the following command to start the Minecraft server behind a screen virtual terminal.
 ```
 sudo screen -S mcs java -Xmx1024M -Xms1024M -jar server.jar nogui
 ```